Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 Let’s start from the province of Messina: there are Villa Romana in Patti and Tindari Archaeological Park.
 The 1973 works on the highway Messina-Palermo brought out the remains of a beautiful Villa Romana (from the IV century AD) in Patti.
 The elegant house, built on the remains of a previous building, has three main centers with peristyle.
 An integral part of the Villa is the Antiquarium, where the finds are preserved.

 On the hill that overlooks Patti, you will find Tindari.
-Before visiting the Archaeological Park, let’s take a break and read Quasimodo’s “Vento a Tindari” that is etched in the stone.
+Before visiting the Archaeological Park, let’s take a break and read Quasimodo’s “Vento a Tindari” that is engraved in the stone.
 Let’s walk among the ancient houses, their mosaics, and the remains of the Agorà.
 The theater, built by the Greeks (III or II century BC) and revisited in Roman era, has a view on the sea, the lagoon of Marinello and the Aeolian Islands.
 Let’s not miss the Gymnasium and the Museum.

-Let’s go to Taormina.
-The Greek Theatre was built around the III century BC by the Greeks, who manually removed over 100,000 cubic meters of rock from the mountain.
+We reach Taormina, the pearl of the Mediterranean and visit the Teatro Antico.
+IT was built around the III century BC by the Greeks, who manually removed over 100,000 cubic meters of rock from the mountain.
 What we see today dates back to Roman restoration, occurred in the first half of the II century A.D.